 A ROS-enabled quadruped robot built with low-cost 9G servo motors.
 The challenge is to get the speed and position of 12 PWM servo motors under control with position feedback, and put ROS on an extremely small SBC.
-This is an ongoing project since November 2017.
+This is an ongoing project.

 The third generation of inspiRED humanoid robot, a 50cm humanoid robot.
 Its controller is a low-cost but powerful single-board Linux computer Odroid-XU4 and we use ROS and Open-CV with it.
 It walks, barely.

 Mobile robot controlled by Raspberry Pi, equipped with a camera, two stereo speakers, a bumper and four IR distance sensors.